Merchant Navy (United Kingdom): Medals and awards

 Members of the UK Merchant Navy have been awarded the Victoria Cross, George Cross, George Medal, Distinguished Service Order, and Distinguished Service Cross for their actions while serving in the Merchant Navy.
-Canadian Philip Bent, ex-British Merchant Navy, joined the British Army at the outbreak of World War I and won the Victoria Cross.
-Members of the Merchant Navy who served in either World War also received relevant campaign medals.
+The Canadian, Philip Bent, ex-British Merchant Navy, joined the British Army at the outbreak of World War I and won the Victoria Cross.
+Members of the Merchant Navy who served in either world war also received relevant campaign medals.

 In the Second World War many Merchant Navy members received the King's Commendation for Brave Conduct.
-Lloyd's of London awarded the Lloyd's War Medal for Bravery at Sea to 541 Merchant Navy personnel for their bravery in 1939–45.
+Lloyd's of London awarded the Lloyd's War Medal for Bravery at Sea to 541 Merchant Navy personnel for their bravery in 1939–1945.
 Many Royal Humane Society medals and awards have been conferred on Merchant Navy seafarers for acts of humanity in both war and peacetime.

 In September 2016 the UK Government introduced the Merchant Navy Medal for Meritorious Service.
 The medal is awarded:

 "to those who are serving or have served in the Merchant Navy and fishing fleets of the UK, Isle of Man or Channel Islands for exemplary service and devotion to duty, rewarding those who have set an outstanding example to others."

 It is the first state award for meritorious service in the history of the Merchant Navy.
 Recipients must be nominated by someone other than themselves, with at least two written letters of support and are normally required to have completed 20 years service in the Merchant Navy (although in exceptional circumstances it may be less).